Martin Eichler

-Martin Maximilian Emil Eichler (29 March 1912 - 7 October 1992) was a German number theorist.
+Martin Maximilian Emil Eichler (29 March 1912 - 7 October 1992) was a German mathematician.

 Eichler received his Ph.D. from the Martin Luther University of Halle-Wittenberg in 1936.

 Eichler and Goro Shimura developed a method to construct elliptic curves from certain modular forms.
 The converse notion that every elliptic curve has a corresponding modular form would later be the key to the proof of Fermat's Last Theorem.